openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 This section displays information on how the editor would like you to undertake the review, an introduction to the review form, and metadata.

 > [!NOTE]
 > This section may include both general review guidelines and guidelines specific to this review.
-Some journals may have different forms for different types of submissions.
-Because these specifics can differ, please read through these even if you’ve reviewed a paper for this journal before.
+These can differ depending on the journal and the type of submission.Please read through these even if you’ve reviewed a paper for this journal before as they may not be the same as for a previous review task.

-Additionally, at the bottom of this block you will find an option to accept or decline this review task.
+At the bottom of this block, you will find another option to accept or decline this review task.
 If you initially accepted the task but are no longer available, please decline it here so that it can be offered to someone else.
 If you opt to decline to review, you will be asked if you can suggest other suitable reviewers.
 This is optional, but highly encouraged.

 ![The ‘Review Request’ page, displaying the ‘General Review Guidelines’ section.
 The review guidelines, information for the form and accept/decline elements are visible.](../support/images/workflow/reviewer-review-request.png)

 ## Review files
 The files the editor has selected for you to review are listed here.
-There might be multiple files (e.g. supplementary files), so this block includes the option to download them as a .ZIP file.
+There might be multiple files (e.g. supplementary files), so this block includes the option to download them all as a zip file.

 ![The ‘Review Files’ section.
 One file is shown here with its label (‘Manuscript’ in this instance) filename and the download option.
 The ‘Download all as ZIP’ is in the top right corner of this section.](../support/images/workflow/reviewer-review-files.png)